oliverwkim/oliverwkim.github.io/_posts/2021-04-07-Hirschman-Strategy.md

 But what Krugman sees as a sad inevitability of the march of progress could just as easily be recast as a disastrous loss of knowledge.
 Nothing prevents economists from reading old books!

 Within a few years of Krugman’s article, it was clear that development economics was stuck in a rut.
 Read William Easterly’s 2001 _The Elusive Quest for Growth_, a good summation of development thinking at the time, and the prevailing sense one gets is of frustration.
 According to Easterly. nothing seemed to work--not aid, not debt relief, and certainly not any of Jeffrey Sachs’s ideas.
 The highly-touted growth models of the 1990s proved to be not much help.
-Murphy, Shleifer, and Vishny 1989 is well-cited, but failed to inspire influential extensions or follow-ups, like the highest papers in the canon.
+Murphy, Shleifer, and Vishny 1989 is still well-cited, but has failed to become one of the standard models economists use to think about development.
 It is still respectfully included in many graduate syllabi, but more as a kind of curio, an evolutionary dead-end.
 More to the point, it’s doubtful that the paper’s much-vaunted algebra swayed any politician who wasn’t already convinced by the rhetoric of the Big Push.

 In hindsight the unlearning of Hirschman’s ideas--and those of the other early pioneers of development, like W. Arthur Lewis--seem more like victims of economists’ rigid insistence that evidence take the form of mathematical models than necessary casualties of science.
 Indeed, post-2008 Krugman has made a second career publicly decrying the Dark Age of Macroeconomics--the deliberate forgetting of the hard-won Keynesian ideas of the Great Depression.
 It would be interesting to hear what he would make of this essay today.